-This is the trip we would do if we had a month, loved trail running, and wanted to experience the best trail running experiences the Alps have to offer.
+This is the trip we would do if we had a month and wanted to experience the best trail running experiences the Alps have to offer.
 It’s got many of the best trail runs, and what are arguably the two most iconic events in the region.

 Oh, and we built in time to relax, too – at some of our favorite places to chill and get some downtime in the Alps.

 Whomever goes on this trip, well, we’re flat out envious.

 August 1: Fête Nationale in Champéry, Switzerland